j1an5/workers-oauth-provider-forgbot/storage-schema.md

    - Each grant has its own unique AES-256 key for encrypting props
    - The encryption key is wrapped (encrypted) using each token as key material
    - The wrapped key can only be unwrapped by someone with the actual token
+   - No backup of the encryption key is stored anywhere
    - Even system administrators cannot decrypt the props without a valid token
-   - A backup of the encryption key is stored in JWK format as a recovery mechanism

 3. **Key Wrapping Security**:
    - Token wrapping keys are derived using HMAC-SHA256 with a static key